Vancouver Police Department: Community policing centres

-Community policing centres

 Organization

 Community policing centres (CPCs), except the Granville Downtown and Kitsilano Fairview CPCs, are run by registered societies.
 The Granville Downtown CPC is under the direct control of the District 1 commander whereas Kitsilano Fairview is under the District 4 commander.

 Budget

 Each CPC receives $108,200 annually from the VPD, with the exception of two non-society based CPCs which have a combined budget of $140,000.
 The budget is delivered in four quarterly payments and they can be used towards staff salaries, CPC programs, costs from electricity, renting office space, etc.

 Operation

 CPCs are run by volunteers on a day-to-day basis with the supervision from paid staffs.
 Each year, the VPD audits all the CPCs and then reports to the city council on budgeting.

 Each CPC is assigned a neighbourhood police officer (NPO) who provides resources and guidance for the operation of the CPC.

 Programs

 Each CPC offers different programs based on budget and neighbourhood needs.
 For example: